-Angela Willoughby, Chair (1999)

-601.925.3444 willough@mc.edu
+Communication Reid Vance, Chair (2017) 601.925.7785 vance@mc.edu

-Ben Williams, Assistant Chair (2010)
+Music Ben Williams, Chair (2010) 601.925.7739 BenWilliams@mc.edu

-601.925.7739 BenWilliams@mc.edu

 The Mississippi College Department of Art offers the Master of Fine Arts in Visual Arts, the Master of Fine Arts in Graphic Design, the Master of Science in Art (Studio Art), the Master of Science in Graphic Design, and, in cooperation with the School of Education, the Master of Education in Art.
 Students will have the opportunity to study art at an advanced level in an environment where the emphasis is on the study of art from a Christian worldview.
 These degrees are offered in studio art, which includes studies in two-dimensional arts such as painting and drawing, and the three-dimensional arts including sculpture and ceramics; and graphic design in the Master of Science in Graphic Design.